bowencool/blog/src/content/blog/how-to-encrypt-backup-your-data-on-your-nas.md

 #### To local disk

+Tip: It is recommended to use the S3 protocol mentioned in the next section instead of the local path, just change the storage endpoint.

 ```bash
 # Initialize storage and repository
 duplicacy init -encrypt -storage-name dva -chunk-size 33554432 -max-chunk-size 67108864 share-bowen /mnt/user/backups/duplicacy